 |Layout in Blogger|

-sites like Facebook, Twitter & Google Plus we got to thinking that the insights into encouraging engagement through design elements was worth exploring further, and in particular in relation to another form of social media: blogging.
+After our series on the design of social media sites like Facebook, Twitter & Google Plus, we got to thinking that the insights into encouraging engagement through design elements was worth exploring further, and in particular in relation to another form of social media: blogging.

-We've featured posts on blogging for business before, on the subject of Search Engine Optimization and the value of commenting on blogs, so this time we thought we would write a series of posts that were targeted towards thinking about design in relation to a business blog, and featuring some practical tips.
+We've featured posts on blogging for business before, on the subject of Search Engine Optimisation, and the value of commenting on blogs, so this time we thought we would write a series of posts that were targeted towards thinking about design in relation to a business blog, and featuring some practical tips.

 First up, we want to focus on the layout of the blog and the posts within it.